 |

-I built a Buchla 259 Complex Wave Generator module for someone else.
+I built a 259 V1 Complex Wave Generator module for someone else.
 They sent me a complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, the panel, knobs, and PCBs have specific sourcing and I do not know the details.
-This module is in the Buchla format with V1.0 PCBs.
+Many of the components are sourced through Mouser but specialized parts, the panel, knobs, and PCBs have specific sourcing requirements.

 I made reference designators from the PCB images.
 The components cover the silk screen legends once populated which makes it hard to debug if anything is wrong.